j1729s/HFT_Sample/README.md

 - Typical observed latency: **~6–8 ms**
 - Test environment: **Vultr VPS (Singapore)** (same country as Bybit servers)

 > Note: this measures *feed delay* as observed by the client, not exchange round-trip latency.
+Winsorization is required because when the websocket connects it will always have a huge latency which drops within a couple seconds of connection.

 ![Tick Latency](images/latency_hist.png)